 The difference with itSeez3D is clearly in the way that app generates the texture map.
 The textures of the Occpital app are comparable to those of the 3D Systems app but those from itSeez3D are a lot better.

-To stream wirelessly to Skanect (you can also use the USB Hacker Cable, but you won’t have color) you need the Structure Sensor app on the same network as the computer (preferable an adhoc network) and use the Uplink feature.
+To stream wirelessly to Skanect, which runs on a Mac or PC (you can also use the USB Hacker Cable, but you won’t have color) you need the Structure Sensor app on the same network as the computer (preferable an adhoc network) and use the Uplink feature.
 I had no problem running this app with my iSense.

 Yes, I indeed got an iSense that will not be officially supported — or “unlocked” as they call it — by Occpital, so it will never work with their Calibrator app.
 But I had no troubles with using it anyway.
-I put the iSense on a bracket for a different iPad and used the iSense app, the Structure Sensor Sample app, the Structure Sensor app with Skanect and itSeez3D to make scans of objects without problems.
+I put the iSense on a bracket for a different iPad and used the iSense app (which is no longer available as of May 2017), the Structure Sensor Sample app, the Structure Sensor app with Skanect and itSeez3D to make scans of objects without problems.

 And without any noticable difference in quality compared to my actual Structure Sensor.